shikokuchuo/mirai/README.md

 #> [1] 1
 #>
 #> $daemons
-#>              status_online status_busy tasks_assigned tasks_complete instance #
+#>              online instance assigned complete
-#> ws://:5555/1             1           0              0              0          1
+#> ws://:5555/1      1        1        0        0
-#> ws://:5555/2             1           0              0              0          1
+#> ws://:5555/2      1        1        0        0
-#> ws://:5555/3             1           0              0              0          1
+#> ws://:5555/3      1        1        0        0
-#> ws://:5555/4             1           0              0              0          1
+#> ws://:5555/4      1        1        0        0
 ```

 As per the local case, `$connections` will show the single connection to
 the dispatcher process, however `$daemons` will provide the matrix of
 statistics for the remote servers.

-`status_online` shows as 1 when there is an active connection, or else 0
+`online` shows as 1 when there is an active connection, or else 0 if a
-if a server has yet to connect or has disconnected.
+server has yet to connect or has disconnected.

-`status_busy` will be 1 if the server is currently processing a task, or
-else 0.

-`tasks_assinged` shows the cumulative number of tasks assigned to the
-server instance by the dispatcher.

-`tasks_complete` shows the cumulative number of tasks completed by the
-server instance.

-`instance #` will increment by 1 every time there is a new connection at
+`instance` will increment by 1 every time there is a new connection at a
-a URL.
-When this happens, the `tasks_assigned` and `tasks_complete`
+URL.
+When this happens, the `assigned` and `complete` statistics will
-statistics will also reset.
-This is designed to track new server
+also reset.
+This is designed to track new server instances connecting
-instances connecting after previous ones have ended (due to time-outs
+after previous ones have ended (due to time-outs etc.).

-etc.).
+`assigned` shows the cumulative number of tasks assigned to the server
+instance by the dispatcher.

+`complete` shows the cumulative number of tasks completed by the server
+instance.

 The dispatcher will automatically adjust to the number of servers
 actually connected.
 Hence it is possible to dynamically scale up or down